jzhoulon/RFC-review/pluggable2.md

 <img src="https://github.com/jzhoulon/RFC-review/blob/master/design_overview.png" />
 </div>

-* `PluggableDevice` is a virtual device defined in Tensorflow proper which inherits [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h).It is built on top of  StreamExecutor C++ interface to manage `PluggableDevice`’s device, stream, and memory.
+* `PluggableDevice` is a virtual device defined in Tensorflow proper which inherits [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h).It is built on top of  StreamExecutor C++ interface to manage `PluggableDevice`’s key abstractions like stream, memory and event.

 * `PluggableDeviceExecutor` implements [StreamExecutor](https://github.com/tensorflow/tensorflow/blob/e5023a1738cce7efcdf9d87863b85c80ab2f8c9e/tensorflow/stream_executor/stream_executor_pimpl.h#L73) and is built on top of StreamExecutor C API (addressed in [RFC](https://github.com/tensorflow/community/pull/257)).

-* `PluggableDevice Backend` is part of modular TF plugin, which represents the physical device runtime.
-It implements StreamExecutor C API and registers its platform to the Tensorflow proper when the plugin’s shared object is loaded.
+* `PluggableDevice Backend` is inside the TF plugin, which implements StreamExecutor C API and registers its platform to the Tensorflow proper when the plugin’s shared library is loaded.

 The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each PluggableDevice Backend.